NicholasMoser/GNTool/README.md

 Patches the Start.dol file to skip the three intro cutscenes.
 This will boot the game straight to the title screen.

+#### Character Selection Speed

+The character selection speed can be edited by changing two values.
+The **Character Selection Initial Speed** is the speed that the character cursor moves when you begin to hold up or down in the character select screen.
+After holding it for a few moments, it changes to a faster speed, known as the **Character Selection Max Speed**.
+If you make both of these values the same number then the speed will never change and will also be the same speed while moving.

+The value can be set between 1 and 15.
+1 is extremely fast and 15 is extremely slow.
+The game by default has it set to 12 for the initial speed and 8 for the max speed.

+#### Title Timeout to Demo

+When at the title screen of GNT4, after ten seconds the game will transition to the demo screen.
+The demo screen will load a CPU fight and upon the player pressing start will go back to the title screen.
+You can edit the number of seconds before it transitions to the demo screen.
+By selecting the Max button you can set it to a day, effectively disabling it.

 ### How it Works

 There are multiple steps involved in the execution of this program.
 Extracting and creating a new ISO all occurs within the program GameCube Rebuilder.
 After the contents of the ISO is dumped to the root folder, it is copied to the uncompressed folder.
 Then in the uncompressed folder each FPK is uncompressed using a PRS uncompression algorithm.
 When you are ready to rebuild the ISO, only modified files are repacked.
 Original FPK archive files are preserved if untouched.
 We are able to know which files have changed by comparing each file to its expected [CRC32 value](https://en.wikipedia.org/wiki/Cyclic_redundancy_check).